psrenergy-docs/optgen-release-notes/docs/optgen-8.1.md

 * IHM
   * Fixed an error defining firm capacity/energy constraints (the interface was corrupting the file and the model was considering the values in MWavg instead of p.u)
   * NID projects now can only have investment cost in M$
+  * Improve the "Compact case data" functionality to include execution reports and important model's output to analyze a simulation

 # OptGen 8.1.10